Getting back on the water

 Please ensure that you bring your own tea/coffee mug (with a lid) and water bottle.
 If you forget to bring these items, UKSA have these available for purchase from reception.

-Designated meeting and departure points will be identified for the safe drop off and collection of students.
+Designated departure points will be identified for the safe collection of students.
 This is to avoid crowding at ‘bottle neck’ points and ensure safe social distancing.

-Upon arrival and departure, staff will not handle personal items of the students such as bags and clothing, they will direct students and guardians to their locations if required.
+Upon arrival and departure, staff will not handle personal items of the students such as bags and clothing.

 Changing Rooms and Shower Facilities